 The After School Education and Safety Program (ASES) serves pupils in Grades TK through 5th grade at Lomita Park Elementary School.
 Programs that charge family fees shall not charge for a child who is experiencing homelessness or placed in foster care.
 These students are also moved to the top of the waiting list.
-To request priority enrollment, please contact the Lomita Park Elementary Principal at (650) 588-5852.
+To request priority enrollment, please contact Happy Hall at lomitapark@happyhall.com or call (650) 609-1116.